Socialist Federal Republic of Yugoslavia: Reform

 In 1965, the Bosnian Muslims were upgraded to a sixth nationality, defined somewhat paradoxically as an ethnic rather than a religious group, and the 1971 census for the first time included the category "Muslim an ethnic sense".
 The recognition of Bosnian Muslims as an ethnicity allowed for greater Muslim involvement in the politics of Bosnia with the numbers of Muslims on the Bosnian Central Committee raising from 19% of the membership in 1965 to 33% in 1974.
 However, the recognition of Bosnian Muslims as an official nationality led to sharp disputes about whatever Bosnia-Herzegovina was the republic of the Muslims or if the Muslims were one of the three nations of Bosnia alongside the Serbs and the Croats.
 The Croats and the Serbs tended to favor the "three nations" theory of Bosnia while the Muslims argued that the Serbs and the Croats already had their own republics and Bosnia was the special homeland of the Serbo-Croatian speaking Muslims.
 On 2 June 1968, student demonstrations led to wider mass youth protests in capital cities across Yugoslavia.
 They were gradually stopped a week later by Tito on 9 June during his televised speech.
 The student demonstrations of 1968 were an important turning point in Yugoslav history as for the first street protests had forced a change in policy, and in the coming decades, successive leaders within the League of Communists were to mobilize street protests as a way of forcing change.
 In August 1968, Tito was opposed to the Soviet invasion of Czechoslovakia.
 The invasion of Czechoslovakia badly frightened Tito, whom believed that Yugoslavia would also soon be invaded by the Soviet Union.
 In 1968–1969, Tito embarked upon major military reforms with the aim of preparing for the expected Soviet invasion.
 Tito decided that the Yugoslav People's Army would stage a fighting retreat into the interior of the country and then revert over to guerrilla warfare, a doctrine Tito called "all-people's defense".
 As part of the planned guerrilla war, Tito sought to enroll as much of the population into the military as possible.
-The defense forces in 1969 were reorganized with 250, 000 professional soldiers of the People's Army along with 250, 000 reservists forming the core of the military and the territorial defense forces of the six republics, which collectively made up another 900, 000 men to serve as a nucleus of a guerilla force.
+The defense forces in 1969 were reorganized with 250,000 professional soldiers of the People's Army along with 250, 000 reservists forming the core of the military and the territorial defense forces of the six republics, which collectively made up another 900,000 men to serve as a nucleus of a guerilla force.
 In the process, much of the population was armed and Tito in effect by creating the territorial defense forces on the republic level gave each republic its own army, which was later to play a major role in the break-up of Yugoslavia in the early 1990s.
 In October–November 1968, a series of riots erupted in Yugoslav Macedonia and the Kosovo region by Albanians who demanded that the regions where Albanians were a majority be turned into a new republic.
-Some of the more radical Albanians called for the session of Kosovo and the Albanian regions of Macedonia to join Albania to form a greater Albania.
+Some of the more radical Albanians called for the secession of Kosovo and the Albanian regions of Macedonia to join Albania to form a greater Albania.
 Tito rejected the demand for a 7th republic with an Albanian majority, but did grant demands for greater Albanian participation in public life.
 In 1969, the University of Pristina was opened, becoming the first Albanian language university in Yugoslavia.
 Likewise, Tito allowed for a greater number of Albanians to be recruited into the League of Communists and into the government, which in turn caused complaints from the Serbs that the Albanians were dominating the political life of Kosovo at their expense.